Unleash/unleash/website/docs/using-unleash/troubleshooting/https.md

 title: Configuring Unleash to run over HTTPS
 ---

-Preferred methods for setting up HTTPS, from highly recommended to those requiring more caution:
+Preferred methods for setting up HTTPS in self-hosted instances, from highly recommended to those requiring more caution:

 ## Load Balancer